• Play the sound file

 Well shame on you, you hate-filled white supremacist Nazi bigot!
 Not one of the historians on that panel wanted the statues left alone.
 The mildest opinions on offer from them were that the statues should be moved to museums or cemeteries, and that, quote, "monuments that challenge white supremacy," end quote, should be erected alongside them.
 Don't ask me what a "monument that challenges white supremacy" might look like, I have no clue.

-The Macon Telegraph reported that one audience member, whom they described as "a bespectacled white man with a gray beard," grumbled to the panelists that, quote: "I'm a little disappointed.
-All three of you have the same opinions."
-End quote.
+The Macon Telegraph reported that one audience member, whom they described as "a bespectacled white man with a gray beard," grumbled to the panelists that, quote:

 This gentleman further opined that slavery was all over in 1861 and wasn't the reason for the Civil War, which was about states' rights.
 I'll return to that point in the next segment.